-Internal Audit planning is already significantly based on the Council's risk register, resulting in almost 50% of the audit plan being based upon risks identified by management.
+Internal Audit planning is already significantly based on the Council's risk register and upon risks identified by management.
 Internal audit will continue to have a significant role in risk management with audit planning being focused by risk and the results of audit work feeding back into the risk management process to form a 'virtuous circle'.

-- Key Financial Systems: Audits of the Council's key financial systems where External Audit require annual assurance as part of their external audit work programme. - Probity Audit (schools & other establishments): Audit of a discrete unit.
+- Key Financial Systems: Audits of the Council's key financial systems where External Audit requires annual assurance as part of their external audit work programme. - Probity Audit (schools & other establishments): Audit of a discrete unit.
 Compliance with legislation, regulation, policies, procedures or best practice are confirmed.
-For schools this includes assessment against the Schools Financial Value Standard. - Computer Audit: The review of ICT infrastructure and associated systems, software and hardware. - Contract Audit: Audits of the Council's procedures and processes for the letting and monitoring of contracts, including reviews of completed and current contracts. - Fraud and Ad Hoc Work: A contingency of audit days are set aside to cover any fraud and irregularity investigations arising during the year and additional work due to changes or issues arising in-year.
+For schools this includes assessment against the Schools Financial Value Standard. - Computer Audit: The review of Digital infrastructure and associated systems, software and hardware. - Contract Audit: Audits of the Council's procedures and processes for the letting and monitoring of contracts, including reviews of completed and current contracts. - Action Plan Verification: Testing of reported attainment of key actions or milestones in the various action plans developed to support council renewal. - Fraud and Ad Hoc Work: A contingency of audit days are set aside to cover any fraud and irregularity investigations arising during the year and additional work due to changes or issues arising in-year.

-The internal audit plan for 2018-19 covers a period of twelve months.
+The internal audit plan for 2021-22 covers a period of twelve months.
 However, Croydon Council and local government as a whole is being subjected to continuous change and financial pressures that may result in changed priorities during the course of the year.
-Where this happens the Director of Governance may need to flex the internal audit plan; any proposed significant changes to the plan will be reported to the senior management and the General Purposes & Audit Committee.
+Where this happens the Head of Internal Audit may need to flex the internal audit plan; any proposed significant changes to the plan will be reported to the senior management and the General Purposes & Audit Committee.